Skip to content

 Food gives more than nutrients alone

 Whole food is not just a source of macronutrients.
-In fact, it gives thousands of compounds — vitamins, minerals, polyphenols, fiber, fatty acids, and bioactive molecules — that work together in ways no single supplement can match.
+It gives thousands of compounds — vitamins, minerals, polyphenols, fiber, fatty acids, and active compounds — that work together in ways no single supplement can match.
 For example, the vitamin C in an orange does not act alone.
 Flavonoids, fiber, water, and other compounds travel with it and shape how the body uses it.

 Moreover, food carries social, cultural, and personal value that no supplement can replace.
 Specifically, meals anchor routines, build habits, and help athletes stay on track across long careers.
-In addition, whole food gives the energy, protein, and vitamins that support every other nutrition choice a pro athlete makes.
+As a result, whole food gives the energy, protein, and vitamins that support every other nutrition choice a professional athlete makes.

-Second, rules matter.
-In fact, the supplement industry is poorly regulated in most countries.
-Moreover, evidence has shown again and again that a meaningful share of sports supplements on the market contain items not listed on the label.
-These include stimulants, anabolic compounds, and other banned substances that can end a career.
+Rules matter.
+The supplement industry is poorly controlled in most countries.
+Evidence has shown again and again that a meaningful share of sports supplements on the market contain items not listed on the label.
+For example, these include stimulants, muscle-building compounds, and other banned substances that can end a career.
 Therefore, every supplement an athlete takes under anti-doping control carries risk.

 Most supplements do not work

-Finally, most supplements do not give real performance benefits.
-Out of the hundreds of products marketed to athletes, only a small group have strong, steady evidence behind them.
-As a result, most money spent on supplements in pro sport gives no real gain.
+Most supplements do not give real performance benefits.
+Specifically, out of the hundreds of products marketed to athletes, only a small group have strong, steady evidence behind them.
+As a result, most money spent on supplements in professional sport gives no real gain.

 Key Takeaway